Rokasbarasa1/STM32-Quadcopter/README.md

 * X maybe upgrade to the extended range radio sensor
 * X Make the robot turn off if it gets to an angle of like 45 degrees as that is not helping it hover

-TODO:
+TODO after test 3:
-* X Fix issues with remote control restarting and roll joystick not making contact with pins.
+* X Fix issues with remote restarting and roll joystick not making contact with pins.
 * X Fix quadcopter event loop lag.
 Improve refresh rate of robot
 * ! figure out how to use integral without super windup
-* X remove comments from both controller and quadcopter.
+* X remove comments from both remote and quadcopter.
-* X add loop timing to controller to have constant refresh rate
+* X add loop timing to remote to have constant refresh rate
+* !
+Implement logging to sd card and log in a format that can be understood by something like betaflight blackbox analyzer